 Bulletin 16: Guidelines for Completing National Register of Historic Places Forms.
 For use in completing National Register forms.
-Part A provides information on completing the National Register registration form while Part B provides information on completing the multiple property documentation form.
+Part A: How to Complete the National Register Registration Form.
+Part B: How to Complete the National Register Multiple Property Documentation Form.
 Both incorporate changes that have occurred since the 1977 printing.
 133 pages.
 Appendices.
 Rev. ed., 1990.
+Note: No more than 5 free copies each, Bulletin 16A and 16B.
+For ordering more than 5 copies, see Sup.
+Docs, GPO sales, previous section in catalog.

 Bulletin 17: Certification of State and Local Statutes and Historic Districts.
 Explains the documentation requirements for certification of State of local statutes and historic districts.
 15 pages.
 Rev. ed., 1987.
 Bulletin 18: How to Evaluate and Nominate Designed Historic Landscapes.
 J. Timothy Keller, ASLA, and Genevieve P. Keller.
 Explains the process by which designed historic landscape are documented, evaluated, and nominated to the National Register.
 13 pages.
 18 illustrations.
 1987.